BenWrightSWE/LangConverseAI/README.md

 transcription and conversation.
 So like have a dropdown for native language, then a button for the practice language.
 For now we will just be using english to get the answer back from the AI.

+Add a wait before the quiet recording, the audio blob needs time before recording i guess.

+To see git log with a good format: git log --all --decorate --oneline --graph